Ten Bodhisattas: Caṅkī

-Caṅkī (Candanī), a brahmin, will become a successor of Dīghasoni.
+Caṅkī (Candanī), a Brahmin, will become a successor of Dīghasoni.

 Subha

 According to the Majjhima Nikāya of the Pali Canon, Subha was the son of Todeyya.

-When Gotama Buddha visited Subha's house, his pet dog barked continuously.
+When Gautama Buddha visited Subha's house, his pet dog barked continuously.
 As soon as he revealed the past of the dog, it ran away in fear.
 When Subha knew about the matter, he went to the Buddha to disprove his statements.
 However, he only told him to ask his pet about the possessions he buried in the past life.
 As they could find the hidden possessions, Subha began to respect him and to do donations for his father.

-Another time, Subha asked the Buddha a seven sets of questions about the difference between humans.
-Having got satisfactory answers, he decided to become a devoted buddhist and to practise Pāramitā.
-The Buddha didn't see an omen, so their practice to gain enlightenment was not complete.
+Another time, Subha asked the Buddha seven questions about the difference between humans.
+Having got satisfactory answers, he decided to become a devoted Buddhist and to practise Pāramitā.
+The Buddha did not see an omen, so their practice to gain enlightenment was not complete.

 Todeyya

 Todeyya was a rich Brahmin during the time of Gautama Buddha.
-Despite the wealth, he didn't manage to donate his possessions and hid them instead.
+Despite the wealth, he did not manage to donate his possessions and hid them instead.
 Because of his obsession, he became a pet dog of Subha in the afterlife.

 Nāḷāgiri

-Nāḷāgiri was the elephant that was used by Devadatta to murder Gotama Buddha.
+Nāḷāgiri was the elephant that was used by Devadatta to murder Gautama Buddha.
 It was fed sixteen pots of alcohol and ordered to fight the Buddha.
 When it was rushing towards him, he gently soothed the drunk elephant.
 He then began to preach some Dharma.

 After preaching, the elephant was tamed and paid respect to Buddha, then gradually walked away.
-Gotama Buddha did not give him the omen but had told him to do the Five precepts.
+Gautama Buddha did not give him the omen but had told him to follow the Five precepts.
 It also had got another name, "Danapāla".

 Palileyya

-Gotama Buddha once left alone to the Palileyaka village due to the conflict between his disciples.
+Gautama Buddha once left alone to the Palileyaka village due to the conflict between his disciples.
 The villagers built a monastery for him at the Rakkhita forest which was near their village.

 Meanwhile, an elephant named Palileya (Burmese: ပလလဲ) left his family because he felt cramped.
 He thought that living alone would be a solution.
 Then, he met the Buddha at his monastery.
 The Buddha told him about the benefits of solitude.

 In the Jinatthapakāsanī (The explicit life of Buddha) written by Kyee Thel Lay Htet Sayadaw, Palileya looked after the Buddha.
 He usually guarded while he was sleeping.
 He gave a lot of fresh fruits to him and followed him to the village during alms.
-He had taken care of him for a Vassa(three months).
-After three months, Gotama Buddha had to leave him.
+He had taken care of him for the Vassa(three months).
+After three months, Gautama Buddha had to leave him.
 He told him that he was not ready to practise for enlightenment.
 Palileyya died of grief.
 In the afterlife he became a Deva named Palileyya in the Tāvatiṃsa realm.

 According to the Hmannan Yazawin of Myanmar, it is believed that the Bagan Kings, Thamoddarit, Anawrahta and Kyaswa are the future lives of Palileyya.
 King Myet-Hna Shay of Prome was also believed to be another afterlife as he spent most of his time mediating at a pagoda.